-UIDAI was created with the objective to issue Unique Identification numbers (UID), named as "Aadhaar", to all residents of India.
+UIDAI was created to issue Unique Identification numbers (UID), named as "Aadhaar", to all residents of India.
 The UID had to be (a) robust enough to eliminate duplicate and fake identities, and (b) verifiable and authenticable in an easy, cost-effective way.
-The first UID number was issued on 29 September 2010 to a resident of Nandurbar, Maharashtra.
-The Authority has so far issued more than 124 crore Aadhaar numbers to the residents of India.
+As on 31st October 2021, the Authority has issued 131.68 crore Aadhaar numbers to the residents of India.

 To learn more about UIDAI, please visit the Organizational Structure sections of the website.